Visiting Iran in January

 4 things to know about Iran Tour in January

 January falls under Cold Season (October to May) in Iran.
-Although 2020 was not the year anyone planned for – specially the covid-19 pandemic and yet visiting Iran under new normal during Christmas holidays, with a whole different culture, nature and climate is an interesting experience, for sure.
+Although travel restriction has been relaxed if not lifted, and still yet the 2023 was not the year anyone planned for – but visiting Iran under new normal during Christmas holidays, with a whole different culture, nature and climate is an interesting experience, for sure.